danielsantos1995/RKSymMagBuoyantFoam/README.md

 of Catalonia, C/Colom 11, 08222 Terrassa, Spain.
 The pseudo-symplectic
 schemes were added by Josep Plana-Riu, of the Heat and Mass Transfer Technological Center, Technical University of Catalonia.

-(RKSymMagBuoyantFoam) This code is a direct extension of the RKSymFoam by Daniel Santos, from the University of the Bundeswehr Munich.

 ## License